Our Attorneys Seek Justice For Abuse Victims In New Jersey

 Employers owe their employees a duty to maintain a reasonably safe workplace, one free of sex assault and sexual harassment.
 Churches owe their followers a duty to ensure that no priests sexually abuse children under their watch.
 Businesses small and large owe their customers a duty to provide adequate security.

-Civil Statute Of Limitations In New Jersey
+Civil Statute Of Limitations For New Jersey Sex Assault

 New Jersey's powerful history of civil common law empowers sexual abuse and sexual assault survivors to file private lawsuits against the responsible parties.
 However, the time to pursue justice may be limited.
-A law known as the statute of limitations acts as a legal time limit, restricting the amount of time you have to file suit.
+A law known as the statute of limitations acts as a legal time limit, restricting the amount of time you have to file a suit.
 Our experienced attorneys can help.

 In New Jersey, different statutes of limitations hold for forms of sexual assault and sexual abuse.
 The statute of limitations for criminal cases of sexual assault involving adult survivors is currently set at 2 years, beginning on the date of the assault, or within 7 years of the date you realized the harm the assault has caused you, whichever date comes later.

 A new law in New Jersey has expanded the statute of limitations for child sex abuse survivors.
-Thanks to this new law, childhood sexual abuse survivors have until their 55th birthday to file suit against the responsible parties, or within 7 years of the date they realize the harm the effects of abuse has caused.
+Thanks to this new law, childhood sexual abuse survivors have until their 55th birthday to file suit against the responsible parties, or within 7 years of the date they realize the harm the effects of abuse have caused.

 Resources For Victims Of Sexual Abuse & Assault In NJ